 Over the years, the wall fell into disrepair, but it is still a major attraction, drawing some 10 million people each year to a small section of the wall open to tourists.
 Although some 50% of the original wall has disappeared altogether, it’s still hugely impressive, a real testament to the might of the Chinese over several thousand years.

 Recognised as one of the ‘New Seven Wonders of the World’ in 2007, there are steps being taken to preserve and revitalise the wall.
-Visit The Great Wall of China with us and see this incredible monument up close.
+Visit this New Wonder of the World with us and see this incredible monument up close.